ptahmose/SqliteImgDoc/extlibs/SQLiteCpp/README.md

-It is designed using the Resource Acquisition Is Initialization (RAII) idiom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throwing exceptions in case of SQLite errors (exept in destructors, where assert() are used instead).
+It is designed using the Resource Acquisition Is Initialization (RAII) idiom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throwing exceptions in case of SQLite errors (except in destructors, where assert() are used instead).
 Each SQLiteC++ object must be constructed with a valid SQLite database connection, and then is always valid until destroyed.

 ### Supported platforms:

+Now requires a C++11 compiler.
+Use branch [sqlitecpp-2.x](https://github.com/SRombauts/SQLiteCpp/tree/sqlitecpp-2.x) for latest pre-C++11 developments.

-Developements and tests are done under the following OSs:
+Developments and tests are done under the following OSs:
-- Ubuntu 14.04 (Travis CI)
+- Ubuntu 14.04, 16.04 and 18.04 (Travis CI)
-- Windows XP/10
+- Windows 10, and Windows Server 2012 R2 & Windows Server 2016 (AppVeyor)
 - OS X 10.11 (Travis CI)
+- Github Actions
+- Valgrind memcheck tool

 And the following IDEs/Compilers
-- GCC 4.8.4, 4.9.3, 5.3.0 and 6.1.1 (C++03, C++11, C++14, C++1z)
+- GCC 4.8.4, 5.3.0 and 7.1.1 (C++11, C++14, C++17)
-- Clang 3.5 and 3.8
+- Clang 5
-- Xcode 8
+- Xcode 8 & 9
-- Visual Studio Community 2015
+- Visual Studio Community 2019, 2017, and 2015 (AppVeyor)
-- Eclipse CDT under Linux

 ### Dependencies

-- an STL implementation (even an old one, like the one provided with VC6 should work)
+- a modern C++11 STL implementation with GCC, Clang, or Visual Studio 2015
 - exception support (the class Exception inherits from std::runtime_error)
-- the SQLite library (3.7.15 minimum from 2012-12-12) either by linking to it dynamicaly or statically (install the libsqlite3-dev package under Debian/Ubuntu/Mint Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows), with the SQLITE_ENABLE_COLUMN_METADATA macro defined (see http://www.sqlite.org/compile.html#enable_column_metadata).
+- the SQLite library (3.7.15 minimum from 2012-12-12) either by linking to it dynamically or statically (install the libsqlite3-dev package under Debian/Ubuntu/Mint Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows), with the SQLITE_ENABLE_COLUMN_METADATA macro defined (see http://www.sqlite.org/compile.html#enable_column_metadata).